weemo/Weemo.js/examples/External attendee sample/README.md

 ### Conclusion

-We hope you have learned in this exercises following basic Weemo knowledge:
+We hope you have learned in this exercise the following basic Weemo knowledge:

 - Provider information (domain and profile)
 - Weemo Auth usage (Client Auth URL)
 - Weemo platform change (ppr)
-- How to a generate a link for external attendee
+- How to generate a link for external attendee
-- How you have to call Weemo Object for an external user
+- How to call Weemo Object for an external user
 - How to use createCall method to call your conference room, and to join an external attendee to your conference

-More related documentation is available here:
+More related documentations are available here:

 Weemo JS API reference: <a href="http://docs.weemo.com/release/4.2/interface_weemo.html">http://docs.weemo.com/release/4.2/interface_weemo.html</a><br/>
 Weemo Auth API wiki: <a href="https://github.com/weemo/Auth-API/wiki/Weemo-Auth-API">https://github.com/weemo/Auth-API/wiki/Weemo-Auth-API</a><br/>